-- Example 1: Compare Bugeaud's counterinsurgency theory with Callwell's counterinsurgency theory.
+• Example 1: Compare Bugeaud's counterinsurgency theory with Callwell's counterinsurgency theory.
 Which approach is more applicable today?

-- A. How are the theories similar?
+A. How are the theories similar?

-- B. How are the theories different?
+B. How are the theories different?

 - C. What is the current military situation?

 - D. Apply the theories to the current situation.

+- E. Argue which approach would work best.